abstract-org/contracts/README.md

 # Running local tests with npm scripts:

 1. `npm run node:local` - start Hardhat local node
-2. `npm run test:local` - this will pre-deploy tokens / uniswap contracts / Weth-TAT pool.
-And will set those addressis in .env.local.
-The tests will be executed.
+2. `npm run deploy:local -- --all` -this will pre-deploy tokens, Uniswap contracts, Weth-TAT and A-B pools And this will set those addresses in .env.local.
+3. `npm run test:local` - hardhat will execute tests using already created .env.local file in it's config

+**P.S.**
+If you do not want to deploy pools.
+Eg you gonna deploy them in external tests.
+Then deploy command should be simply:
+`npm run deploy:local`